westey-m/semantic-kernel-1/docs/decisions/0041-updated-vector-store-design.md

 #### Decision Outcome

-Chosen option 2 because this behavior mostly makes sense for scenarios where the vector store is both being written to and read from.
+Chosen option 2 because this behavior mostly makes sense for scenarios where the vector store is not an existing store that has been created outside of SK.
 If e.g. the data was written using another tool, it may be unlikely that it was encoded using the same mechanism as supported here and therefore this functionality may not be appropriate.
 The developer should have the ability to not use this functionality or provide their own encoding / decoding behavior.